 Beauty & Essex – (146 Essex St) This is by far one of my favorite restaurants in Manhattan!
 When I first moved to New York this was one of the first trendy/speakeasy restaurants I tried and have fallen in love since.
 I take all my visitors here!
 They have the best cocktails and best tapas for dinner and brunch!
 It’s hidden behind a pawn shop giving it that speakeasy vibe.
 What to order: red velvet waffles, lobster chorizo hash, and grilled cheese dumplings!

 Tip: They offer free champagne in the women’s bathroom!

 Clinton Street Baking Co. – (4 Clinton St) Home to the best pancakes!
 Indeed it is pretty good!They also do pancake month during February each year which offers different flavored pancakes a week!
 What to order: Any Pancakes and Chicken & Waffles.

 Tip: go for dinner to avoid the long wait during the daytime!
 They serve breakfast all day!

 Photo by: @clintonstbakingco

 Stanton Social – (99 Stanton St) Another great tapas spot for dinner & brunch!
 What to order: Oreo Pancakes!

 Photo by: @stantonsocial

 Vandal – (199 Bowery) This is one of the newer restaurants on my list and also another tapas favorite!
-The menu is very unique with Asian inspired dishes.
+The menu is unique with Asian inspired dishes.
 What to order: Red Bean Paste French Toast with Milk Tea, Coffee Pancakes and Katsu Chicken on Hong Kong style waffles!